Full course description

 - Discuss the importance of EBP in improving healthcare quality and patient outcomes.

-- Describe the seven steps of EBP and how to implement EBP in real world settings.
+- Describe the seven steps of EBP and example of EBP implementation in real world settings.

 - Discuss barriers to EBP and strategies to overcome them, including the new EBP competencies.